jwalton/rust-book-abridged/docs/ch08-common-collections.md

 ## 8.2 - Storing UTF-8 Encoded Text with Strings

 We're going to talk about strings here in the chapter on collections, because a string is basically a vector of characters.
 In fact, the underlying implementation of `String` is a `Vec<u8>`.
+Strings can seem a bit more finicky in Rust than in other languages, but in actual fact most other languages let you do very unsafe things with Strings and the real difference is that Rust tries to protect you from this.

 ### What Is a String?